A History of Community Coordinated Child Care (4-C)

-In 1987, with funding from the Jefferson County Fiscal Court and the Louisville Board of Aldermen, 4-C purchased the building at 1215 South Third St. which currently houses the administrative offices of the agency.
+In 1987, with funding from the Jefferson County Fiscal Court and the Louisville Board of Aldermen, 4-C purchased the building at 1215 South Third St., which housed the agency until 2021.

 In 1986, 4-C established a pro-active public policy program, with the goal of influencing local, state and national child care policies.
 4-C was instrumental in passing state legislation in 1992 which established the current family child care system, the state-wide resource and referral network, and the training requirements for child care staff in centers and homes.
 In 1994, state legislation promoted by 4-C banned corporal punishment in child care and in 1996, banned concealed weapons in child care programs.
 At the national level, 4-C was instrumental in getting Congress to allow children in Kentucky child care centers, both non-profit and private, to participate in the federal Child Care Food Program.